Guide to Showings, Keyboxes, and Showing Service

 Centralized Showing Service (CSS)

-CSS is similar to an answering service, and is available in DFW, Houston, McAllen, San Antonio, and Central Texas MLS areas.
+CSS is similar to an answering service, and is available in Bryan/College Station, Central Texas, DFW, Houston, McAllen and San Antonio MLS areas.

 99% of all homes for sale in these markets are set up with CSS.